Data Plane

 DuckDB + DuckLake as the query and catalog layer

 DuckDB is the in-process analytical query engine.
-DuckLake is the transactional catalog: ATTACH 'ducklake:postgresql://...' exposes tables whose metadata lives in PostgreSQL and whose data lives in MinIO as Parquet fragments.
+DuckLake is the transactional catalog: ATTACH 'ducklake:postgresql://...' exposes tables whose metadata lives in PostgreSQL and whose data lives in the lakehouse as Parquet fragments.
 The full DuckLake schema (174 catalog tables) is in data-plane/tests/ducklake-schema.sql.

 Key catalog tables: